maddison-wells/recipebook/README.md

 # Update Logs

+## Monday 8th April

+Went a little out of scope today to add an Ideas field to my database, after finding a recipe I wanted to use soon.
+I also researched into adding Google Authetication but having troubles getting it to work

 ## Sunday 7th April

 Fixed ingredients issue I was encountering with the data not being stored in the database, I changed the data to a string(LONGTEXT) and changed the map function in JS to seperate by commas.